redtagstudio/.github/profile/README.md

 ## 🛠 Internal projects

-- [LaraStrict](https://larastrict.com) - A set of tools and best practies in the PHP / Laravel world.
+- [LaraStrict](https://larastrict.com) - A set of tools, packages and best practies in the Laravel world.
+- [StrictPHP](https://strictphp.com) - A set of tools, packages and best practies in the PHP world.
 - [Wrk-flow](https://wrk-flow.com) - A set of tools for the best developer experience.

+## ❤️ Our products

+- [canvastera.com](https://canvastera.com) - Craft multimedia projects - ideal for your EDU projects.

-## 💰 Commerical projects
+## 💰 Projects for our clients

 - [Azzurro.cz](https://azzurro.cz) - Travel Agency system and website in one package built on top of Laravel and LaraStrict.